fernandaroeg/RoDaAd_ROS/groundtruth_data_adapter/README.md

 1. groundtruth_data_adapter.py

 	This script compiles the pose message data needed to create the odometry data with the odom_data_adapter node.
-The output bag does not contains tf data or path message to visualize in rviz.
+The output bag does not contain tf data or path message to visualize in rviz.
 	![GroundTruth Pose Data](gtruth_pose_bag.png)

 2. groundtruth_path_adapter.py

-	This script compiles the path message data neede to visualize the groundtruth path in rviz.
+	This script compiles the path and tf messages needed to visualize the groundtruth path in rviz.
 The tf data can be changed by modifying lines 93, 97 of the code.
-	 In the example below two bags were compiled one with tf data from map to base_link to test laser data in rviz and the second one from map to gtruth/Path to visualize the groundtruth when running the amcl.
+	 In the example below two bags were compiled: one with tf data from map to base_link to test laser data in rviz and the second one with tf data from map to gtruth/Path to visualize the groundtruth when running the amcl.
 	![GroundTruth Path Data](gtruth_path_bag.png)
 	![TF trees for gtruth path](gtruth_path_tftree_cases.png)